Codecademy/docs/content/javascript/concepts/memoization/memoization.md

 ---
-Title: 'Memoization'
+Title: "Memoization"
-Description: 'Memoization can be used to improve performance in JavaScript code.'
+Description: "Memoization can be used to improve performance in JavaScript code."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Algorithms'
+  - "Algorithms"
-  - 'Conceptual'
+  - "Conceptual"
-  - 'Dynamic Programming'
+  - "Dynamic Programming"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 In JavaScript, [memoization](https://www.codecademy.com/resources/docs/general/memoization) can be used to improve a program's performance.